mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 description: I'm firing on all cylinders.
 ---

+{{<notice type="info">}}

+**New here?**

+Hi, I'm Michael.
+I'm a software developer, and the founder of [TinyPilot](https://tinypilotkvm.com), an independent computer hardware company.
+I started the company in 2020, and it now earns $60-80k/month in revenue.

+Every month, I publish a retrospective like this one to share how things are going with my business and my professional life, overall.
+{{</notice>}}

 ## Highlights

 - TinyPilot had its all-time best month, reaching nearly $80k in revenue and exceeding its previous record by 15%.